tamiespinosa/stock-analysis/README.md

 ## <a name="results"></a>Results

 ### <a name="stockper"></a>Stock Performance

+From the analyzed data we found that 2017 was a much better year for trading these set of stocks than 2018.
+In 2017, eleven out of the twelve stocks increased in price.
+In 2018 only two of the stocks increased in price, and all of the other stocks decreased in price.

+The two stocks that increased in price both years were ENPH and RUN.
+ENPH increased in price by 129% in 2017 and 81% in 2018.
+Where as RUN had a 5% increase in 2017 and an 84% increase in 2018.

 <p align="center"> <img src="Resources/VBA_Challenge_2017.png" width ="30%" alt="VBA_Challenge_2017"> </p>
 <p align="center"> Figure 1: Refracted Code Outcome for 2017</p>